sebschu/multilingual-transformations/data/question_have-can_de/Readme.md

-# German question "have-be" data
+# German question "have-can" data

 A German dataset similar to the English "have" data.
 All verbs are either in perfect tense with the auxiliary _have_ (_hat_) or are embedded under the modal can (_können_).